Registration for our next Yoga Teacher Training Program, beginning January 2018 is now open! Apply now and save on tuition!

 - Techniques, Training and Practice:

 Let’s get down to the nuts and bolts!
 Learn to teach all the elements of a basic level yoga class, including: warm-ups, postures, breathing practices, relaxation and meditation.
 By combining analytical training in how to teach these elements and by experiencing guided practice of the techniques themselves, you will expand and deepen your personal practice of yoga while gaining the skills to teach.
-We will cover topics such as the benefits, contraindications, and how-to for over 50 yoga postures, four breathing practices, four types of guided relaxation, and several forms of meditation.
+We will cover topics such as the benefits, contraindications, and how-to for many yoga postures, four breathing practices, four types of guided relaxation, and several forms of meditation.
 You will come away with an understanding of how to design a yoga practice in a big picture sense so that you can craft your own classes, and will also be supported with sample relaxation scripts, posture flows, and more to help make your transition into yoga teaching more easeful.
 This is a whole body learning experience with stimulating presentation and engaging activities to help you embody and integrate the yoga more fully.

 Learn how to make poses accessible for any student, what to do when students have an injury and still want to practice, how to accommodate pregnant women in your regular classes, simple cues that help every student find success on the mat, key alignment principles to maintain safety.
 Understand the importance of and how to properly warm-up students bodies prior to engaging in yoga postures, when and why to incorporate various breathing practices into a yoga sequence, and how to use guided relaxation and meditation so that your students leave class feeling refreshed.